gitpress/learning-middleman/method/01_init.md

   </body>
 </html>
 ```

+Here we can see some erb in action in different ways.
+Let's start from the bottom and make our way up.

+The ```<%= yield %>``` tag, as we mentioned, is the place where your invidiual page HTML files will be injected in.
+This saves us from having to include the head section in each page as well as the footer, navigation or other common page structures.

+In the body element you will see an outputted Ruby method called ```page_classes``` inside a CSS class.

+This is a Middleman method that is given to us for free, what it does is for each page, it locates the name of the page and then injects that name into the body class.
+The value of this is  that it gives us the ability to optionally style a particular page and its body class

 You will also see some YAML at the top of the page which provides useful information to a template, like the title page etc.